How to reduce home food waste

 Any uncooked leftover or rotten food should go straight in your compost bin.
 This not only helps turn waste into something useful, but will help our soil, our insect life and consequently the health of our planet.

 Bread is our most needlessly wasted product.
 Don’t contribute to the 24 million slices the UK throws away every single day: Freeze it and defrost a slice at a time; whizz it into breadcrumbs; turn into a delicious pudding; make croutons; take sandwiches to work.

 Whilst ‘use-by’ dates should be kept in mind, especially for high-risk foods like meats, ‘best before’ dates are only a guide for retailers and relate to the quality of food which is best before a certain date.
 Use your own judgement and don’t throw away food which could be perfectly edible and delicious.

 Sign up to collection schemes to give away your leftovers to those in need.
 From fresh items to long life you can donate regularly or once in a while.

 There’s nothing wrong with wonky fruit and vegetables, or potatoes with the odd black mark.
 Simply peel or chop out the bit you don’t want to cook with and use the rest.

 LOVE YOUR LEFTOVERS

-Don’t throw away leftovers – pack them into the freezer, take them to work or school for lunch or create completely new dishes from them.
+Don’t throw away leftovers – pack them into the freezer, enjoy them for lunch the following day or create completely new dishes from them.

 Implementing small changes can help you work towards reducing home food waste and become environmentally friendly through what you consume and how you shop.
 For more ideas, read our tips for a plastic free kitchen or discover how we’re working towards our sustainability goals and how you can use some of our tips at home.
 Let’s make positive changes for the future together.